L.A. and U.S. Traffic Accident Statistics

 Speeding means less reaction time for vehicle operators.
 Some argue that California's speed trap laws prevent LAPD from using radar guns in LA's most dangerous areas.
 But state law requires an expensive "traffic study" of the area patrolled.

 These traffic studies are designed to understand speeding patterns.
 For now, the LAPD claims that the number of speeding tickets issued dropped from 100,000 tickets issued in 2010 to approximately 17,000 written in 2015.

 What Can You Do To Avoid Becoming An LA Traffic Statistic?

-Until the Los Angeles Transportation Department can make things safer; they remind commuters that driving safe can make a huge difference.
-So as always, you should avoid playing with your radio or phone while driving.
+Until the Los Angeles Transportation Department can make things safer, they remind commuters that driving safe can make a huge difference.
+So as always, you should avoid playing with your radio or phone while going.